-- 6. Positions plotted on, or extracted from a chart will contain an element of imprecision related to the scale of the chart.
+6. Positions plotted on, or extracted from a chart will contain an element of imprecision related to the scale of the chart.
 Thus, for example, at a scale of 1:500,000, a chart user who is capable of plotting to a precision of 0.2 millimetres must appreciate that this represents approximately 100 metres on the ground.
-However the same plotting precision on a chart at scale 1: 25,000 represents about five metres on the ground. - 7.
-Thus a datum shift of, say, ten metres would not be plottable at the smaller scale in the example (the chart could effectively be said to be on WGS84) but would be plottable (and therefore significant) at the larger scale.
-This explains why in cases where the datum is undefined and unlikely to be significantly different to WGS84, some Pacific Island small and medium scale approach charts are referenced to the WGS84, while the horizontal datum is undefined on the associated larger scale port plans.
+However the same plotting precision on a chart at scale 1: 25,000 represents about five metres on the ground.